JoyCuratoR/brainyquotebot/README.md

            gsub ('#quoteoftheday', " | #quoteoftheday", full)))
 cleaned
 ```
-What we'll get is this
+What we'll get is this:

 ```>"Quote of the Day | Hope is being able to see that there is light despite all of the darkness.
 Desmond Tutu | #quoteoftheday #InspirationalQuotes #quotestoliveby #quotesdaily"```
 # Step 6: Communicating with Twitter's API
 Finally, we use our Twitter Tokens but first let's define what the content of our tweet is.